octoenergy/tentaclio/README.md

 * `s3://bucket/file`
 * `ftp://path/to/file`
 * `sftp://path/to/file`
-* `postgresql://host/database::table` will allow to write from a csv format into a database with the same column names.
+* `postgresql://host/database::table` will allow to write from a csv format into a database with the same column names (:warning: note that the table goes after `::` :warning:).

 You can add the credentials for any of the urls in order to access protected resources.